Joint Bank Accounts

 - For aging relatives, family members can help manage their finances

-Cons of a Joint Checking Account
+Considerations of a Joint Bank Account:

 - Since transactions can be made by either account holder without the other’s consent, potential overdraft fees could be charged if account holders aren’t keeping an eye on their account balance